ten-protocol/foundation/governance-guidelines.md

 popular candidate fills a seat instead of a more popular one.
 #### 4.5.4.4 Removal from the Board and Re-election.
-Apart from the three-year expiry, Directors can otherwise leave the Board by resignation, prolonged non-attendance of board meetings of more than six months, death, or if necessary, removal by a Mandatory Governance Event.
+Apart from the three-year expiry, Directors can otherwise leave the Board by resignation, prolonged non-attendance of board meetings of more than six months, death, or if necessary, removal by a Mandatory Governance Proposal.
 In any case, a vacant seat will be contested at the next annual election.

 4.6	Conduct of Board Meetings